-Use Command-Response-Reward interaction, which provides reward-based positive reinforcement for good behaviour.
-Ignore all attention seeking behavior such as whining, barking, pawing or licking for 3-4 weeks (or longer if you are not seeing improvement).
-Only initiate interactions with your dog when it is calm and not seeking attention; this will help shift the association of reward from attention-seeking behaviour.
+- Use Command-Response-Reward interaction, which provides reward-based positive reinforcement for good behaviour.
+Ignore attention seeking behavior such as whining, barking, pawing or licking for 3-4 weeks (or longer if you are not seeing improvement).
+Only initiate interactions with your dog when they are calm and not seeking attention; this will help shift the association of reward from attention-seeking behaviour.

-- Start by training a down and rewarding the dog.
+- Start by training a down command and rewarding your dog.

-- Gradually increase the time he/ she must stay before the reward is given.
+- Gradually increase the time they must stay before the reward is given.

-- Once the dog can remain in a down-stay for several minutes, return to frequent rewards but this time take a step back from the dog before giving them.
+- Once your dog can remain in a down-stay for several minutes, return to frequent rewards but this time take a step back from your dog before giving them a treat.

-- Continue increasing the distance gradually and the length of reward time gradually.
+- Continue increasing the distance and the length of reward time gradually.

 - Incorporate this exercise into your daily routine, e.g. when you are having breakfast, working at your desk or relaxing at night.
 Use it to prevent your dog following you around.

 - Encourage independence by allowing your dog to have positive associations in your absence.
-For example, leave a Kong®, rawhide chew or bone in another room and allow your dog to find it.
+For example, leave a Kong®, chew or exciting toy in another room and allow your dog to find it.

-- Ignore your dog for 20 minutes before you leave the houseand then again for as long as it takes for him/ her to become settled when you return home.
+- Ignore your dog for 20 minutes before you leave the house and then again for as long as it takes for them to become settled when you return home.
 This will help to reduce your dog’s arousal levels and the sudden experience of separation when you leave.

 - Give your dog a long-lasting chew item 5 minutes before you leave the house and with minimal interaction (as mentioned above, 20 minutes of ignoring your dog is optimum).
 Interactive toys such as Kongs®, Buster Cubes® and other food dispensing toys are useful to use at these times.